 - Arrive early and drink seventeen cups of coffee while you wait to be seen.
 You entire body should be twitching quite a bit at this point, and you should be unable to close/open your eyes.
 Do not worry.
 This is normal.

 - Deliberately sustain a massive head injury.
 I don't know much about the brain, but if you're able to severely damage the primary motor cortex it might affect your ability to control your movement, causing you to jerk around uncontrollably.
 Then again, what do I know?
 I'm no doctor.

 - Fake it.
-If you follow the suggestions above, there's really very little chance that your attempt at faking Parkinson's to avoid a handshake will fail.
-But if you want to be completely sure, you might consider pretending to lose your balance while clutching at nearby objects, screaming while keeping your mouth closed, or stuttering so heavily you cannot even finish a sentence.
-Obviously these are not actual symptoms of the disease, but at this point, you might as well just go all out.
+If you follow the suggestions above, there's really very little chance that your attempts at avoiding a handshake will fail, but if you want to be completely sure, you might consider pretending to lose your balance while clutching at nearby objects, screaming while keeping your mouth closed, or stuttering so heavily you cannot even finish a sentence.
+Obviously these aren't actually symptoms of a disease, but I doubt anyone is going to call you out on that at this point.

 4. SPIT IN YOUR HAND BEFORE SHAKING